bahmutov/talks/agile-software-quality.md

 ## Kensho engineering goals

-* fix any bugs extremely quickly
+* fix every bug extremely quickly (< 1 day)
 * prevent bugs from sneaking in
+* find an engineering solution to any problem

 ```notes
 The best way to reduce need for testing is to prevent bugs from sneaking in.